rexthonyy/sharetxt/README.md

   12. When a user closes the web page, the web socket connection is terminated and all connected clients to that route are notified.

 ## Change log
+* **4.2.0** (2022-12-18): Added French translation and some user interface improvements
+* **4.1.0** (2022-11-14): Thanks to your massive support on [Buy Me A Coffee](https://www.buymeacoffee.com/sharetxt.live) we have upgraded AI models to compete with and at times outperform the output of paid alternatives.
+This means that [AI writer](https://sharetxt.live/app/ai-writer) and [AI summarizer](https://sharetxt.live/app/ai-summarizer) have now received massive upgrades.
+You can continue to use them for FREE.
+To report bugs or feature requests, use the contact form [here](/contact).
+* **4.0.0** (2022-10-13): New app (AI summarizer) added to the ShareTXT collection of apps, UI improvement for dark/light mode, security updates, improved site translation to cover the entire site, select language in settings for logged in users, and overall site speed performance optimization.
+* **3.1.1** (2022-09-06): Upgraded the AI writer app with a new training model to produce better suggestions
+* **3.1.0** (2022-03-30): Added the replace text feature to the content auditor app
+* **3.0.1** (2022-03-23): Added the save button for logged in users to enable them to save their content in ShareTXT
+* **3.0.0** (2021-12-25): Added the following apps : content auditor, ai writer, search analysis, speech to text, text to speech, countdown timer and stop watch.
+Major update to the website user interface, created about page, added terms and conditions, blog and contact us
+* **2.1.1** (2021-11-14): Improved the UI and added instructions on how to use ShareTXT on the homepage
+* **2.1.0** (2021-10-20): Added Gmail signup and updated the UI interface
+* **2.0.0** (2021-5-20): Added SSL certificates to sharetxt.live
 * **1.5.2** (2021-7-29): Fixed the input field from showing undefined in translate
 * **1.5.1** (2021-7-23): Updated to provide localization based on the user location using the ip address
 * **1.5.0** (2021-7-23): Updated the night mode implementation, localisation support for chinese, malay, spanish, german, and hindi